salesforce/pomgen/examples/hello-world/README.md

 ### pomgen query

-The [query_maven_metadata](../../query_maven_metadata.py) script provides information about Libraries and Maven Artifacts in the repository.
+The [metadata query](../../query.py) script provides information about Libraries and Maven Artifacts in the repository.
 It also shows information on whether a Library needs to be released or not.

 From the root of the repository: